Rich Reel

 correction, planer/concave/reflective/transmission

-Possess a powerfully intuitive way to visualize the dynamics of complex networks of electronic components that allows me to innovate.
+I have a 'mechanical' way to visualize the dynamics of complex networks of electronic components that allows me to innovate entirely new circuit topologies,

 Complete analog/digital/uC design.

-SMD rework at the tiniest scale (under magnification).
+SMD rework at the tiniest scale (under magnification) means I won't need a technician.

 100% RoHS since 2009.

-I've worked with a number of PCB fab and assembly vendors and some outside PCB layout design service firms.
+Worked with a number of PCB fab and assembly vendors and one layout design service firm.

-I have a professional quality, fully equipped, ESD
+I have a professional quality, fully equipped, ESD-safe

-SMD workstation at home with a base set of mid-level test equipment
+workstation at home with a base set of mid-level test equipment including EMC testing.

-When needed I can make simple 2 layer PCBs at home in one day from design files including CNC drill and routed shape (hand soldered vias).
+I've made simple 2 layer photo etched PCBs in a day at home from design files (photo-etched, CNC drill, custom routed shape, hand soldered vias).

-Successful designs include very low noise and drift analog sensor/audio/video signal path,
+Successful designs include low noise and drift analog sensor/audio/video signal path,

 scientific grade CCD interface,